Isabelle-Raad/Final_Project_1/README.md

 ## Deliverable 2:
 Working on Tableau to create a hotspot map
-Having issues with the artworks data, Isabelle's working through cleaning it again

 ### PostgreSQL
 I loaded the csv data into the Artist table in PostgreSQL